Obi-Wan Kenobi: The Patterson Cut: Reception

-Stephen M. Colbert of Screen Rant listed five ways how the edit was better than the series in their opinion, from the story putting a bigger emphasis on the title character, Reva having a "more impactful" arc, the new music, the redone pacing, and the changes done to Darth Vader.
-Cooper Hood (also of Screen Rant) called the edit, "fairly impressive."
+Stephen M. Colbert of Screen Rant listed five ways how in his opinion the edit was better than the series, from the story putting a bigger emphasis on the title character, Reva having a "more impactful" arc, the new music, the redone pacing, and the changes to Darth Vader.
+Cooper Hood (also of Screen Rant) called the edit "fairly impressive."
 Raul Velasquez of GameRant said, "The [edit] gives [the series] a professional trim many Star Wars fans might have wanted from Disney in the first place."
 Cinemanía said (translated from Spanish), "the result is much better," and "Faced with such laudable work, any Jedi (or aspiring Jedi) would recognize that the Force is more powerful at hobbyist workbenches than it is in executive offices."
 Jonas Mäki of Gamereactor said, "It's well worth checking out…" YouTuber and critic John Campea described it as "fantastic," going on to say, "And by 'fantastic,' I mean the improvement over the show as it aired on Disney+.
 It doesn't make it the best Star Wars show I've ever seen, but the improvement is undeniable."
 Kate Harrold of GamingBible said, "[It] has its own issues, but it certainly provides for a compelling experience and is definitely worth checking out."

 Michael Green of Digital Trends gave the edit a mixed review.
-He praised Patterson's edits to the content of episodes one, four, and six, which he calls as "the three weakest."
-He goes on to praise the removal of Reva's attack upon the Lars' homestead, saying, "This makes the final battle between Obi-Wan and Anakin more impactful… Patterson shows that the better choice here is to let the duel build without interruption to its emotional climax," and the utilization of John Williams' music from previous Star Wars films, particularly "Duel of the Fates".
-However, Green criticizes the first twenty-five minutes, calling it, "truncated and choppy without sufficient setup and exposition," citing the omission of scenes in which Leia insults her cousin, and retaining of the following scene where Bail Organa tells her to apologize.
-Green also called the reorganization of Nari's scenes, "a very awkward transition, [because] the viewer has no idea who Nari is, or what his motivation is…," called not entirely omitting episode four, "probably Patterson's biggest mistake," and the transition from episode five to six.
+He praised the edited content of episodes one, four and six, which he referred to as "the three weakest."
+He went on to praise the removal of Reva's attack upon the Lars' homestead, stating that it makes the battle between Obi-Wan and Darth Vader "more impactful," and the utilization of John Williams' music from previous Star Wars films, particularly "Duel of the Fates".
+However, Green criticized the first twenty-five minutes, calling it "truncated and choppy without sufficient setup and exposition."
+Green also called the reorganization of Nari's scenes "a very awkward transition," and the lack of omissions from episode four "probably Patterson's biggest mistake," also criticizing the transition from episode five to six.

 Citing comments from news website The Adventures of Vesper and fans on Twitter, Paul Speed of Mirror.co.uk said, "many fans agree that this new fan-version has made [the show] a more enjoyable and cohesive story, though some noted there are certain edits that make it all feel a bit rushed."